cometbft/cometbft/spec/p2p/reactor/README.md

 this documentation focuses on the behaviour that a reactor implementation should expect from the p2p layer.

+This specification is accompanied by the [`reactor.qnt`](./reactor.qnt) file, a more comprehensive model of the reactor's operation written in [Quint][quint-repo], an executable specification language.
+The methods declared in the [`Reactor`][reactor-interface] interface are modeled in Quint, in the form of `pure def` methods, providing some examples of how they should be implemented.
+The behaviour of the p2p layer when interacting with a reactor, by invoking the interface methods, is modeled in the form of state transitions, or `action`s in the Quint nomenclature.

 > This is a work in progress, tracked by [issue #599](https://github.com/cometbft/cometbft/issues/599).

-This specification is accompanied by a more comprehensive model, in the [`reactor.qnt`](./reactor.qnt) file, written in [Quint][quint-repo], an executable specification language.
-The methods declared in the [`Reactor`][reactor-interface] interface are modeled in Quint, providing some examples of how they should be implemented.
-The behaviour of the p2p layer when interacting with a reactor is modeled in the form of state transitions, or `action`s in the Quint nomenclature.

 ## Overview